 The Direct Deposit Program allows for the automatic deposit of your net earnings in to a checking or savings account at the financial institution of your choice.
 Only one account at a single financial institution may be used for direct deposit enrollees.
+Payments are transmitted from the State Controller's Office in Sacramento to the financial institution you select.

-Once enrolled in the direct deposit program all additional pay including: bonuses, overtime, shift differential and stipends will be directly deposited into the employee's account at their designated financial institution.
+Once enrolled in the direct deposit program, all additional pay including: bonuses, overtime, shift differential and stipends will be directly deposited into the employee's account, at their designated financial institution.

 You can expect direct deposit of your payments to begin 30 to 45 days after your form is received by the State Controller's Office.
+Typically, new employees will not have their first check directly deposited to their account.

 There is no specific enrollment period for direct deposit.
 You may sign up or cancel direct deposit at any time however, timing of enrollments, changes and cancellations may have an impact on your current month’s payment.
 Employees should notify CSUSM Payroll Services in writing at least 30 days prior to closing any account established under this program.
 If any action taken by the employee results in a non-acceptance of a direct deposit by the designated financial institution, the employee accepts all responsibility and understands that the State Controller’s Office and CSU San Marcos assume no responsibility.